-Major non-cash transactions are reflected in note 12, note 13, note 16 and note 28.
+Non-cash transactions are reflected in note 11, note 12 and note 15.

-The attached notes 1 to 36 form part of these consolidated financial statements.
+The attached notes 1 to $\frac{3}{5}$ form part of these consolidated financial statements.

 NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

 1. CORPORATE INFORMATION

 Emaar The Economic City (the "Company" or the "Parent Company") is a Saudi Joint Stock Company incorporated and operating in the Kingdom of Saudi Arabia ("KSA") under Ministerial Decision No. 2533, dated 3 Ramadan 1427H, corresponding to 21 September 2006.
 The Company obtained its initial Commercial Registration No. 4030164269 on 8 Ramadan 1427H, corresponding to 26 September 2006.
 The registered office of the Company has been shifted to Rabigh with a revised Commercial Registration No. 4602005884, dated 6 Rabi Awal 1436H, corresponding to 28 December 2014.